oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 ## 8. Secure Identity Providers
 Offload authentication responsibilities to secure identity providers such as Auth0, Okta, or AWS Cognito.
 These services come with built-in security best practices and reduce the burden of managing user authentication securely.

+## 9. Client-Side Security
+Never trust data from the client-side; always validate on the server.